cyberbotics/webots/docs/guide/controller-plugin.md

 ### Fundamentals

-Whatever its language, a controller executable is linked with the Webots controller library (libController) at startup.
+Whatever it's language is, a controller executable is linked with the Webots controller library (libController) at startup.
-A controller plugin is a shared library loaded dynamically (at runtime) by libController after a specific event depending on its type.
+A controller plugin is a shared library loaded dynamically (at runtime) by libController after a specific event depending on it's type.

 The following [figure](#controller-plugin-overview) shows an overview of the controller plugin system.
 In this figure, the dashed arrows shows how the shared libraries are loaded, and the large dash lines represents an Inter-Process Communication (IPC).